pedrolazera/WordleSolver/Readme.md

 ## The algorithm

 In a nutshell, **WordleSolver** finds the best strategy with a min-max search enhanced with alpha-beta pruning and other stuff.
 The search, when run in standard mode, always finds the optimal solution.
-You can also set the algorithm to work as an heuristic, therefore increasing its speed by a very large factor, but with no garanteed best solution.
+You can also set the algorithm to work as an heuristic, therefore increasing its speed by a very large factor, but with no guaranteed  best solution.

 #### Modeling

-When your objective is to find the best worst-case strategy, wordle can be viewed as finite, zero-sum, two-player games with perfect information.
+When your objective is to find the best worst-case strategy, wordle can be modeled as finite, zero-sum, two-player games with perfect information.
 One player chooses the word (the testword) and another player paints the testword, assigning colors to each letter.
 More about that will be described in another page (to do!).

 ## Explicit solutions

 The package comes with explicit solutions for the **Wordle** and **Termo** versions (inside the /scrips/explicit) package.

 * The best average-case strategy for Wordle ([link](https://github.com/pedrolazera/WordleSolver/blob/main/scripts/explicit/out_Wordle_AVG_1648601816.txt)) starts with the word **Salet** and uses on average **3.42** guesses per game.
 * The best worst-case strategy for Wordle ([link](https://github.com/pedrolazera/WordleSolver/blob/main/scripts/explicit/out_Wordle_MAX_1648601916.txt)) uses **at most 5 words**.
-There many ways to achive that, one starting with the word 'aesir'.
+There many ways to achieve that, one starting with the word 'aesir'.
 Since you asked, 'aesir' refers to the gods of the principal pantheon in Norse religion [Wiki](https://en.wikipedia.org/wiki/%C3%86sir).
 * The best average-case strategy for Termo ([link](https://github.com/pedrolazera/WordleSolver/blob/main/scripts/explicit/out_Termo_AVG_1648600950.txt)) starts with the word **coras** and uses **3.23** guesses per game.
 * The best worst-case strategy for Termo ([link](https://github.com/pedrolazera/WordleSolver/blob/main/scripts/explicit/out_Wordle_MAX_1648601916.txt)) uses **at most 4 words**.
-There many ways to achive that, one starting with the word **Tarol**.
+There many ways to achieve that, one starting with the word **Tarol**.